LDNGuide

 We love a specialty.
 And the specialty at Roti King in Euston is soft, flaky roti canai.
 The Malaysian spot’s menu has grown over the years, as have their locations, but you’ll still find their signature roti served with a bowl of excellent curry, with your choice of dhal, chicken, mutton, or fish.
 While the rest of their menu, which includes things like nasi lemak and beef rendang, is all pretty great, if you only get one thing here, make it the roti canai.

 Few restaurants maintain the gold-stamped guarantee of a good time quite like Quo Vadis.
-The Soho British restaurant and members' club is a homely institution that’s also home to two classics.
+The British restaurant and members' club is a warm Soho institution that’s home to many classics.
 One comes in the shape of Jeremy Lee, QV’s amiable chef-proprietor who has made Dean Street not just his home, but a home to many others.
 The second is in the delicately poised shape of his famous smoked eel sandwich.
-Of course, it’s as good as everyone says, as is their bar.
-Perfect for propping up with a martini, pâté, pies, and a tower of profiteroles au chocolat.

 Chase Sapphire Card Ad